Xerez CD: Symbols

-Crest
+Shield

-The crest of Xerez CD was designed during the summer of 1947 by Mariano Aricha de Vicente.
+The shield of Xerez Club Deportivo was designed during the summer of 1947 by Mariano Aricha de Vicente.

-The crest is clearly inspired in the badge of the city of Jerez, as it incorporates the same colors..
-The crest is divided into two parts by a diagonal stripe of white background that runs from the upper right corner to the lower left.
-In the upper left part is the central motif of the shield of the city of Jerez, the waves in blue on a silver (white) background.
-In the lower right corner the letters C and D are intertwined in white with a blue background.
-The crest is crowned, like the city's shield, this time with a crown of five blades.
+The shield is clearly inspired by the coat of arms of the city of Jerez de la Frontera, incorporating the same colors.
+It is divided into two parts by a white diagonal strip that spans from the top right to the bottom left corner.
+In the upper left part is the central motif of the city's coat of arms, the blue waves on a silver (white) background.
+In the lower right corner, the letters C and D are intertwined in white on a blue background.
+The shield is crowned, like the city's coat of arms, this time with a five-point crown.

-In the diagonal stripe can read, "XEREZ" in blue.
-Originally was designed with the word "JEREZ".
-The "J" was replaced by an "X" due to the initiative of the chairman Pablo Porro Guerrero, that on August 21, 1962, decides to recover the word "XEREZ" to refer to the club from which it comes, the Xerez FC.
+Inside the diagonal strip, "XEREZ" can be read in blue.
+Originally it was designed with the word "JEREZ".
+The "J" was replaced by an "X" due to the initiative of president Pablo Porro Guerrero, who on 21 August 1963 decided to recover the word "Xerez" to refer to the club from which it proceeds, the Xerez Fútbol Club.